Bzzxx/social_casino_case/README.md

 Notebook can be found here:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Nxp1lvYVci_Sbrxb4lLtc4PVTh87f4nL)

 ---

-## Tech Stack

-- **BigQuery**
-- **Python Зandas**
-- **Scikit-learn**
-- **Plotly**
-- **Matplotlib**
-- **Seaborn**

-## Business Context
+## Problem

-Social casino games depend on keeping players engaged and converting active users into payers.

-## The goal of this analysis was to understand:
+Social casino games live or die by retention and by converting active players into payers.
+The goal of this analysis:

-- who the players are,
-- which segments create the most value,
+- Which player segments create the most value?
-- what drives retention,
-- where churn happens,
-- and whether churn can be predicted from player behavior.

-## Key Business Questions

-- How is the player base distributed across segments?
-- Which segments stay active the longest?
-- Where does churn happen most often?
+- What drives retention, and where does churn happen?
-- How do social interactions affect lifetime?
-- Which acquisition channels bring better players?
-- Can churn be predicted from behavior?
+- Can churn be predicted from behavior alone — honestly, without leaking the answer into the features?

 ## Dataset Overview